Exhibit 99.6

 Promoting active, visible safety leadership

-Challenging the accepted norms and looking at the way we work
+Challenging the accepted norms and looking at the

 Enhancing the high severity education program with task-based training